Blog | 911 Emergency Dispatcher | 911 Emergency Dispatch

 1. Doug Campbell, Independent Director, Board Chair

-2. Councillor Bruce Bell, nominated by Maple Ridge and City of Pitt Meadows
+2. Councillor Bruce Bell, nominated by Cities of Pitt Meadows and Maple Ridge

 4. Barry Forbes, Independent Director